-FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$98,049.01
+FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN UNDERPAYMENT OF \$173,275.43

-Auditors determined that the District inaccurately reported the student data for 149 students for FY2019, FY2020 and FY2021.
-Specifically, auditors found that 74 students had 10 or more consecutive unexcused absences, 27 students had incorrect enrollment dates, 20 students were reported as attending but did not attend, 13 students were reported with an incorrect FTE, 13 students had incorrect membership days due to an incorrectly reported calendar, one student did not receive at least 4 hours of weekly homebound instruction, and one student generated a non-fundable interval.
-As a result of these errors, the District's ADM was overreported by 20.88.
-As a result, the District was overfunded by \$98,049.01 in Basic State Aid.
-According to A.R.S. § 15-915, ADE needs to recover these monies from the District.
+Auditors determined that the District inaccurately reported the student data for 183 students for FY2020, FY2021 and FY2022.
+Specifically, auditors found that 53 students were not funded due to integrity errors, 44 students were reported with incorrect enrollment dates, 39 students had 10 consecutive unexcused absences and were not withdrawn, and 31 students were reported with an incorrect calendar.
+In addition, nine students had not attended the District, four students did not receive sufficient homebound instruction or did not have medical certification and one student had an incorrectly reported FTE.
+Furthermore, one student attended the District but was not reported and funded, and one student had excessive absences which resulted in a non-fundable period.
+As a result of these errors, the District's ADM was underreported by 32.52.
+As a result, the District was underfunded by \$173,275.43 in Basic State Aid.
+According to A.R.S. § 15-915, ADE needs to repay these monies to the District.